archhaskell/habs/README.md

 Both scripts has some built-in help, to see it run the script with `-h`.

-All PKGBUILDs in the project must be generated with the latest release of [cblrepo][6].
+All `PKGBUILD`s in the project must be generated with the latest release of [cblrepo][6].

 The ArchHaskell project
 =======================

 The main goal is to maintain a binary repository of up-to-date packages taken from [hackage][1].
 To achieve this we also maintain several repositories of tools, libraries, and scripts:

-* [cblrepo][6] is the main tool used to maintain a consistent database of package versions and generate PKGBUILDs.
+* [cblrepo][6] is the main tool used to maintain a consistent database of package versions and generate `PKGBUILD`s.
-* [cabal2arch][2] is a tool which converts a CABAL file into a PKGBUILD, and optionally a `.install`.
+* [cabal2arch][2] is a tool which converts a CABAL file into a `PKGBUILD`, and optionally a `.install`.
 (Currently only used for packages not included in the database, e.g. for generating source packages to upload to AUR.)
 * [archlinux][3] is the main dependency of `cabal2arch`.
 * [archlinux-web][4] contains a library and a set of scripts that help with various web-related tasks such as updating the information on [hackage][1] on what versions of packages that are available for ArchLinux.